Professor Anne Tallontire

 In my research I have considered who benefits in the supply chain, whose voice is heard in the governance of the supply chain, and the standards that are used to promote sustainability.
 My experience has largely been I the agri-food sector where I focus on the impacts and perspectives of those at the producer end of the chain.
 I have undertaken research and consultancy projects for a variety of national and international clients, including UK Department for International Development, Department for Food and Rural Affairs, Fairtrade Labelling Organizations International, Foreign Investment Advisory Service of the World Bank, Ethical Trading Initiative, United Nations Common Fund for Commodities, Food and Agriculture Organization, Hivos.

-I am a member of the Fair Trade International Symposium (FTIS) Steering Group, and led sessions at the last FTIS which took place in Portsmouth 26-28 June 2018 and am a member of the Development Studies Association (formerly leading their Business and Development Study Group).
+I am a member of the Fair Trade International Symposium (FTIS) Steering Group, the leading international group of academics and practitioners working on fair trade, and led sessions at the last FTIS which took place in Portsmouth 26-28 June 2018, and an online event in June 2020.
+I am a member of the Development Studies Association (formerly leading their Business and Development Study Group).

 N8 Agri-food Strategic Pump Priming project “Differentiated resilience in global food systems: a food sovereignty approach”.
 PI working with Elisa Greco and colleagues across SRI and the Uni as well as York, Lancaster and Newcastle.
 To March 2018.

 Co-Investigatator for BURNS - Building Up Resilience in Supply Chains, a White Rose Colloborative Project.http://www.whiterose.ac.uk/collaborationfunds/building-up-resilience-in-supply-chains-network-burns/ including the following working paper: